floesche/LED-Display_G2_Hardware_Arena/docs/g2_user-guide.md

 14. Make sure that the arena is powered on, then switch on the controller.
 15. PControl, click *patterns*{:.gui-btn}->*update gui*{:.gui-btn}

-Note: to be able to access the patterns on a CF from the PControl GUI, you must be using the CF on the same machine on which it was programmed.
+__Note__: to be able to access the patterns on a CF from the PControl GUI, you must be using the CF on the same machine on which it was programmed.
 If you load patterns onto a CF on machine A, then you may only access them on machine B by using the `Panel_com('set_pattern_id')` command.
+{:.info}

 # Technical Appendix 1 – User guide to the Panel_com command {#technical-appendix-1}